saltyrtc/saltyrtc-meta/Task-WebRTC.md

 [SaltyRTC protocol specification](./Protocol.md#message-structure)
 SHALL be used.

-For all messages that are being exchanged over wrapped data channels (such as the handed over signalling channel), the nonce/header MUST be slightly changed:
+For all messages that are being exchanged over secure data channels (such as the handed over signalling channel), the nonce/header MUST be slightly changed: